 Paul Amen...
 George Blackburn...
 Chief Boston...
 Eddie Crowder...
 Paul Dietzel...
 Bobby Dobbs...
 Sid Gillman...
 Jack Green...
 Andy Gustafson...
 Dale Hall...
 Tom Harp...
 Herman Hickman...
 Stu Holcombe...
 Frank Lauterbur...
 Vince Lombardi...
 Johnny Sauer...
 Dick Voris...
 Murray Warmath...
 Bob Woodruff...
 Bill Yeoman

-Two former assistants, Dietzel (at LSU) and Warmath (at Minnesota), went on to win National Titles as head coaches.
-Two others, Gillman (Chargers, AFL) and Lombardi (Packers, NFL), would win professional championships.
-Lombardi would win two Super Bowls.
+Two former assistants, Dietzel (at LSU) and Warmath (at Minnesota), won National Titles as college head coaches.
+Two others, Gillman (Chargers, AFL) and Lombardi (Packers, NFL), won professional championships.
+Lombardi won two Super Bowls.

 In 1964, Coach Blaik was installed in the National Football Foundation Hall of Fame.

 In 1969, he was named a Charter Member of the Athletic Hall of Fame at his alma mater, Miami University of Ohio, entering with an elite group that included football greats Paul Brown, Weeb Ewbank, Ara Parseghian and John Pont, and baseball's Walter Alston.
 (As the first Miami graduate to be named Coach of the Year, Coach Blaik probably did as much as anyone to earn Miami its nickname, "Cradle of Coaches."
 Subsequent Coaches of the Year with Miami ties have been Woody Hayes, Dietzel, Parseghian, Pont and Bo Schembechler.)

 In 1986, Coach Blaik was presented the Presidential Medal of Freedom by President Reagan.